V8tr/SnapshotTestingSwiftUI/README.md

 # SnapshotTestingSwiftUI

 A sample project showing how to snapshot test SwiftUI views using [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing).
+It covers the following cases:

 1. Testing appearance under different environment configurations: